osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

     !!! warning "Connect via console for network changes"

         When applying network changes across an ssh connection, your session may be interrupted.
-Please try to run the perfSONAR-pbr-nm.sh script when connected either direcatly to the console or by using 'nohup' in front of the script invocation.
+Please try to run the perfSONAR-pbr-nm.sh script when connected either directly to the console or by using 'nohup' in front of the script invocation.

+        **If SSH connection drops during network reconfiguration:**

+        1. Access via BMC/iLO/iDRAC console or physical console
+        2. Review `/var/log/perfSONAR-multi-nic-config.log` for errors
+        3. Check network state with `nmcli connection show` and `ip addr`
+        4. Restore from backup if needed: backups are in `/var/backups/nm-connections-<timestamp>/`
+        5. Reapply config after corrections: `/opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --yes`

     Apply non-interactively with `--yes` or interactively without: